 Note: Staffing permissions apply to organizations using the Centralized Resource Staffing feature.
-Once this feature is enabled (email firstname.lastname@example.org to request more information or activation), users with PPM Pro administrative privileges can configure staffing permissions.
+Once this feature is enabled (enter a support ticket at https://support.planview.com to request more information or activation), users with PPM Pro administrative privileges can configure staffing permissions.

 Please read About Profile-Based Permissions and Working with Permission Profiles - that information applies to staffing permissions.

 Staffing permissions are the set of operations that can be applied to the Resource entity.
 The PPM Pro centralized staffing feature supports the following permissions:

 View Availability - allows users to view resource availability in the Resource Workbench

 Propose - allows users to propose resources to fulfill demand from their pool of resources